-Veganism soared in 2018 and as many as 300,000 people are expected to take part this month in “Veganuary” – a campaign which encourages people to try vegan for January.
-With restaurants, supermarkets and retailers all trying to cash in on the power of the vegan pound, we take a look the requirements on businesses who want to label their products as vegan.
+Hot on the heels of 2019’s sausage roll success, Greggs has launched several new vegan products to coincide with Veganuary – a campaign which encourages people to go vegan for January.
+This year’s Veganuary looks to be the biggest yet with over 300,000 people signed up so far.
+As restaurants, supermarkets and retailers all try to cash in on the power of the vegan pound, we look at the requirements on businesses who want to label their products as vegan.

 "…a way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; […] In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals."